Directed by: Herschell Gordon Lewis

 Unfortunately for Lewis, he didn’t have the directorial talent, acting talent or writing talent of Hitch.
 Instead, he had to work with his buddies who had basically no experience (or talent) whatsoever.
 But he had the gore, so he made fucking millions from his tiny investment.
 After the assassination of President Kennedy, people were clamoring for some fake gore.
 They had seen the real thing.
 What could the fake thing really harm at this point?
 And, oh my, isn’t it fun?!

-A killer named Fuad Ramses (Mal Arnold) is on the lose.
+A killer named Fuad Ramses (Mal Arnold) is on the loose.
 He’s dismembering the bodies of beautiful young women, sometimes in their own homes.
 Sometimes in their own bath!
 Why would he do this?
 Well, maybe it has something to do with the book that his first victim (in the movie, anyway) is reading: Ancient Weird Religious Rites.
 Or could it be because of Ramses’ Egyptian Feast!
 (Cue spooky organ music!)

 The cops are useless.
 All they can say about the murders is that a “pathological killer” committed them.
 No shit!
 When they’re not sitting in their office, they’re allowing a girl’s boyfriend to hang out around her mutilated body.
 Not only that, but they seem to find out about all of the murders from the media.
 (And is one of the cops in college?)